CSCS

 Lie on your back.

-Pull one knee to the chest while keeping the opposite leg extended on the floor.
+Pull one knee to your chest while keeping the opposite leg extended on the floor.

-Keep the lower back in contact with the ground.
+Keep your lower back in contact with the ground.

 Supine knee flex